NatureGeorge/ReQFlow/README.md

 ```

 ## 🚀 Quick Inference
-You can download our [checkpoints](https://drive.google.com/drive/folders/1HboOCWcE7KeNMkAZGR7Cq4wLQ8UhUKXy?usp=sharing) or use your own.
-If you use our checkpoints, the directory should be orignized as:
+Our model weights are available for download on [Hugging Face](https://huggingface.co/AngxiaoYue/ReQFlow/tree/main) or [Google Drive](https://drive.google.com/drive/folders/1HboOCWcE7KeNMkAZGR7Cq4wLQ8UhUKXy?usp=sharing).
+You can also use your own weights.
+If using ours, please organize the directory as follows:
 ```
 ReQFlow
 ├── ckpts